HELPING TEENS STAY BALANCED

 Newcomers and the reality of teenagers of immigrant background

-To talk about this while trying to equip parents with tools to use when face with certain problems due to either your teens having a hard time adapting with their new environment, or problems within the relationship with your teen, we have two professionals involved in cultural diversity with us: Dre Ghayda Hassan, cultural psychologist, and Ernithe Edmond, entrepreneure and founder of www.mymentalhealth-matters.com/platform.
+Two cultural diversity experts join us to talk about this issue and help equip parents with tools to use when their teens are having a hard time adapting to their new environment, or when the parent-teen relationship has become strained: Dr. Ghayda Hassan, cultural psychologist, and Ernithe Edmond, entrepreneur and founder of www.mymentalhealth-matters.com/platform.

-NEED TO TALK ABOUT WHAT YOU ARE GOING THROUGH WITH YOUR TEENAGER?
+NEED TO TALK ABOUT WHAT YOU'RE GOING THROUGH WITH YOUR TEENAGER?